 If you are injured by a dog in any way, the most important thing you can do is seek medical attention immediately.
 Dog bites can lead to serious infections, even if you deem the puncture wound as a minor one.
 Not only is it important to receive critical care for your physical well-being post-accident, thoroughly documenting your injuries benefits your legal claim as well.

-In addition, take the following steps whenever possible:
+In addition, take the following steps whenever possible

 Once these steps are taken, it is time to discuss your right to recover legal compensation with the help of a New York dog bite attorney.

 If you have been bitten by a dog in New York, protect your legal rights and pursue the legal compensation allowed by New York State law by speaking to a skilled New York dog bite attorney at Raphaelson & Levine Law Firm.
+Call 212-268-3222 to discuss your legal rights with a free consultation with a New York dog bite lawyer today.